lukaszmadrzynski/Website-Update/content/pages/family-ecocamps.md

     subtitle: for Families with Kids over 5 years old
     text: >
-      Every summer and winter holidays we organize fun, educational programs for families interested in experiencing and learning about the unique nature and culture of Yunnan province, China.
+      Every summer and winter holidays we organize fun, educational programs for families interested in experiencing and learning about the unique nature, culture and sustainable development in Yunnan province, China.
     actions: []
     media:
       type: ImageBlock